-Our held-to-maturity investments consist of investment-grade interest bearing instruments, such as corporate bonds and U.S. Treasury notes, which are stated at amortized cost.
-We do not intend to sell these investment securities and the contractual maturities are not greater than 24 months.
-Those with maturities less than twelve months are included in short-term investments on our consolidated balance sheets.
-Those with remaining maturities in excess of twelve months are included in long-term investments on our consolidated balance sheets.
-We did not record any material gains or losses on these securities during the years ended December 31, 2021, 2020 or 2019.
-The estimated fair value of these investments approximated their carrying value as of December 31, 2021 and 2020.
+Our held-to-maturity investments consist of investment-grade interest bearing instruments, such as corporate bonds and U.S.

+Treasury notes, which are stated at amortized cost.
+We do not intend to sell these investment securities.
+Those with maturities less than twelve months are included in investment securities in the current assets section of our consolidated balance sheets.
+Those with remaining maturities in excess of twelve months are included in investment securities in the other assets section of our consolidated balance sheets.
+We did not record any material gains or losses on these securities during the years ended December 31, 2022, 2021, or 2020.
+The estimated fair value of these investments approximated their carrying value as of December 31, 2022 and 2021.